 Any activity that requires shifting your center of gravity like reaching up to get something off a high shelf or lifting one foot tests your balance skills.
 Developing good balance reduces your risk of injury when you’re playing sports – and when you’re not, it’ll help you develop the neural connections you need to avoid falls and injuries later in life.

 Try this simple balance.
 Place the heel of one foot against the toes of the other as if you’re going to walk a straight line.
 Hold that position and close your eyes.
 If you can’t hold the position for 30 seconds or more without becoming unstable, you need to work on balance.

 You don’t need to sign up for a yoga or Tai-Chi class to improve your balance.
 Do push-ups on an unstable surface like the underside of a BOSU ball instead of placing your hands flat on the floor.
 You can also do squats and deadlifts while standing on the domed surface of a BOSU ball to work on proprioception and balance.
 If you don’t have a BOSU ball, do one-legged squats or one-legged hops several times a week.
 Here’s a sneaky way to work on balance even when you’re not working out.
 When you’re standing in line at a store, see how long you can balance on one foot.
 For more of a challenge, do it with your eyes closed.

 The Bottom Line?

 Staying healthy and in shape involves more than good aerobic capacity.
-Strength training, especially lower-body work that uses large muscles, and balance exercises will limit the decrease lean body mass that comes with age and the risk of injuries and falls.
-Make sure you have a well-balanced fitness program that emphasizes strength, balance and cardio.
+Strength training, especially lower-body work that uses large muscles and balance exercises will limit the decrease in lean body mass that comes with age and the risk of injuries and falls.
+Make sure you have a well-balanced fitness program that emphasizes strength, balance, and cardio.

 BMJ, news release, Aug.
 7, 2012.